Gastrointestinal (GI) Procedure

 - You will be provided with post-procedure instructions.

-- Your procedure results will be sent to your referring physician within 2 business days.
+- Your procedure results will be sent to your referring physician within two business days.
 Please contact your physician.

 - If you have a MyChart account, your results will be posted in 14 days.

 Suggestion: When the examination is over, drink plenty of fluids.
 If you are constipated, a mild laxative will help you get rid of the barium.
-If you have any concerns in this regard, consult your referring physician.
+If you have any concerns, consult your referring physician.